 I am honored to have the opportunity to live, work, and raise my family in a community like Oconee County, stated Dr. Branch.
 Oconee County has a well-deserved reputation as one of the top school systems in Georgia, and I look forward to getting to know our students, teachers, and community members in the days ahead.

-Dr. Branch and his wife, Catherine, are the proud parents of their daughter, Abby, and their new son, Jake.
+Dr. Branch and his wife, Catherine, are the proud parents of two children, Abby (4) and Jake (2).

 Motto: Committed to Student Success